• Skip to primary navigation

 Why You'll Love This Dish

 "Baffo" means "mustache" or "whiskers" in Italian.
-I have been told the name for this recipe comes from the phrase "so good you'll lick your whiskers," which I find pretty unbearably cute.
+I have been told the name for this recipe comes from the phrase, "da leccarsi i baffi" or "so good you'll lick your whiskers," which I find pretty unbearably cute.

 A direct quote from my boyfriend (who has a mustache): "This is my favorite pasta you've ever made."